 - In Texas, you can vote at any polling location in your county during early voting, but you might have to vote at a specific location on election day.
 Find your polling location(s) by visiting the Texas Secretary of State website.
 Make sure you know where you will be voting.

 - Election Day is Tuesday, November 3, but you can vote in-person as early as October 13 in Texas.
-Election Day is Tuesday, November 3, but you can vote in-person before then if your state provides an early voting window.
+You can always vote on Election Day, but you can also vote in-person before then if your state provides an early voting window.

 - In Texas, polls are open from 7am to 7pm on election day, but they might have different hours during early voting.
 Find the hours of your polling location(s) by visiting the Texas Secretary of State website.
 Know what time your polling location(s) is open to coordinate when you will be voting.